mwonng/grapqhql-earthquake/README.md

 ```bash
 $ npm run dev # or yarn dev
 ```

+Connect to your GraphQL client to `localhost:4000` as endpoint.

 ## How to Query/Mutation in GraphQL
 Look query API [here](docs/query-api.md)